 To qualify for PUA benefits, the individual must not be eligible for regular unemployment benefits and be unemployed, partially unemployed, or unable or unavailable to work because of certain health or economic consequences of the COVID-19 pandemic.

-Weekly PUA benefits will equal the weekly benefit that the individual otherwise would receive under the applicable Minnesota state law, plus the additional $600 weekly payment through July 31, 2020.
-(See more info in the section marked "CARES Act relief" below).
+Weekly PUA benefits will equal the weekly benefit that the individual otherwise would receive under the applicable Minnesota state law.

 What if I have lost both 1099 and W-2 jobs, but my freelance income was much larger than my W-2 work?